Homeopathy Treatment for Kidney Creatinine and Its Medicine

 - Maintain the water balance in the body

-- Secrete hormone Erythropoietin helps in stimulating the production and maintenance of the red blood cells
+- Secrete hormone Erythropoietin helps in stimulating the production and maintenance of red blood cells

 - Secrete hormone Renin helps to regulate the blood pressure along with Aldosterone and angiotensin hormones